Aliases for TFPI Gene

 GeneCards Summary for TFPI Gene

 TFPI (Tissue Factor Pathway Inhibitor) is a Protein Coding gene.
 Diseases associated with TFPI include Hemophilia and Thrombosis.
-Among its related pathways are Complement and coagulation cascades and Response to elevated platelet cytosolic Ca2+.
+Among its related pathways are Integrated Breast Cancer Pathway and Complement and coagulation cascades.
 Gene Ontology (GO) annotations related to this gene include serine-type endopeptidase inhibitor activity and peptidase inhibitor activity.
 An important paralog of this gene is TFPI2.